 But costs have gone up and revenue has gone down, so we're barely earning enough to cover web hosting and office expenses, let alone the cost of producing our content.

 The SE1 website is published by Bankside Press Ltd. Its shareholders and directors are James Hatts, Leigh Hatts and Marion Marples.

-We hope our 20-year track record of local publishing speaks for itself.
+We hope our two-decade track record of local publishing speaks for itself.
 This isn't an unproven start-up - we've been delivering our core product of high quality local news for nearly two decades.

 We need your help if the website is to keep going.
 We want to keep on breaking stories about the Garden Bridge, about planning and regeneration and what Lambeth and Southwark councils are up to.
 We also want to provide more audio and video coverage of local events.

 Members don't get any special privileges when it comes to our news reporting or forum moderation decisions.